What are nutraceuticals?

 Where do I obtain nutraceuticals and do I need a prescription?

-Pet owners are cautioned against buying supplements without knowledge of the manufacturer, as supplements are not highly regulated and some supplements may not contain the labeled amount of ingredients.
-Quality of nutraceuticals may vary greatly from one manufacturer to another.
-A prescription is not needed for most nutraceutical supplements.
-Your veterinarian may have preferred brands or sources of nutraceuticals that he or she will recommend.
+Pet owners are cautioned against buying supplements without knowledge of the manufacturer, as supplements are not regulated.
+Quality may vary greatly from one manufacturer to another.
+Some poorer quality supplements may not contain the labeled type or amount of ingredients.
+Although a prescription is not needed for most nutraceutical supplements, your veterinarian may recommend preferred brands or reputable sources of nutraceuticals.